7/31/2024 Concluding July (

 bright pink bill sitting on the water with them.
 Short-tailed Albatross!
 Our third mega-rarity in

 bird which few people on the boat had ever seen.
-Phil cut the engine and we floated quietly in the
+For Darchelle it was particularly exciting; prior

-company of the rare albatross for almost 15 minutes before the big bird got up, padded across the
+minutes before the big bird got up, padded across the water and flapped heavily away.

 Brown-headed Cowbird, Westport offshore